 3pm: The afternoon service is dedicated to speaking to girls and boys separately on issues pertaining to their gender and age group.

-3 July 10am: Rev Friedel Stegen brought a message from 2 Pet 3:5-12.
-He appealed to the children to make a clear-cut decision to run to the Lord for salvation.
-“Coming to Christ also means a decision to stop with sin”.
+3 July 10am: The introduction to the service was from 2 Pet 3:5-12 – with an appeal to the young people to make a clear-cut decision to run to the Lord for salvation.
+“Coming to Christ also means a decision to stop with sin.”
 Rev Erlo Stegen continued with this theme using different examples of those who came to Christ despite the deepest sin: the immoral woman who washed Jesus’ feet; the adulterous woman who Jesus forgave but to whom the Lord also said, “Go, and sin no more”.
 The whole message was one of invitation to come to the Ark who is the Lord Jesus Himself.
 We can hide in him.
 He grants justification which means that God sees a person as never having sinned before.
 (The transport of the thousands of children begins tonight.
 Please pray for their safe arrival and that God would keep them.
 In 41 years of Youth Conferences there has never been an injury through transport.)

 7pm: Rev Erlo Stegen handed out Christian literature to those who had responded to the alter call a few days ago.
 Then he continued to preach from Gen 6.
 He stressed that only by obedience to God can we go forward.
 Disobedience results in death.
 Slides were shown of the consequences of the “Crokodil” drug from Russia which has found its way into South Africa.